-'Democracy-defining': House opens session ahead of Trump impeachment vote
+Pelosi calls Trump threat to U.S. in House debate before impeachment vote

 GRAPHIC: U.S. House Judiciary Committee's Full Impeachment Report, here

-GRAPHIC: Impeachement inquiry against President Trump, here
+GRAPHIC: Impeachment inquiry against President Trump, here

-On the eve of the vote, Pelosi sent a letter on Tuesday to all 232 Democratic members of the House, urging them to abide by the Constitution’s standards.

-“Very sadly, the facts have made clear that the President abused his power for his own personal, political benefit and that he obstructed Congress as he demanded that he is above accountability, above the Constitution and above the American people,” Pelosi wrote.

-The chamber’s top Republican, Majority Leader Mitch McConnell, has rejected Democratic proposals to call further administration officials to testify and has said there is “no chance” Trump will be removed from office.

-Removing Trump from office would require a two-thirds majority of those present and voting in the 100-member Senate, meaning Democrats would have to persuade at least 20 Republicans to join them to end Trump’s presidency.

-Reporting by David Morgan, Patricia Zengerle, Susan Cornwell and Richard Cowan; Additional reporting by Susan Heavey; Writing by Will Dunham and James Oliphant; Editing by Peter Cooney, Chizu Nomiyama and Jonathan Oatis
+Reporting by David Morgan, Amanda Becker, Patricia Zengerle, Susan Cornwell and Richard Cowan; Additional reporting by Susan Heavey and Lisa Lambert; Writing by Will Dunham; Editing by Jonathan Oatis